Meet the MAYFACS Team

 He has been busy preparing plans, designs, organising the implementation of the project, and is keen to see it develop with intergenerational skills transfer and integration with other village organisations.

 Tessa has lived in Five Ashes since 2001.
 Once her children started the village pre-school she became involved in the management committee, going on to be Chair.
 Whilst her children were at the village primary school she became chair of the ‘Friends of Five Ashes School’ (equivalent to a PTA).
-She became a Parent Governor for the school shortly after, and is currently a Community Governor for the Aspire Federation (Five Ashes and Mayfield CE Primary Schools).
-Tessa works part time as School Secretary at Five Ashes CE Primary School.
+She became a Parent Governor for the school shortly after, followed by a Community Governor for the Aspire Federation (Five Ashes and Mayfield CE Primary Schools).
+Tessa relinquished her Governor role but continues to work part time as School Secretary at Five Ashes CE Primary School.
 She is also a trustee of the Nicholson Trust.
 Tessa is very enthusiastic about the potential of the MAYFACS initiative, seeing it as an opportunity to harmonise and further develop the activities within the parish of Mayfield and Five Ashes.